Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/index.md

 ## The game's assets

-All assets for the game are provided in a resource zipped folder.
+All assets for the game are provided in this [Resources](./Resources.zip) zipped folder.
 Make sure to unzip this folder somewhere on your computer before you start coding the project.

 Authoring: